-This is a fine hotel in a quiet area on the seafront that has all the advantages of Copacabana without the agitation and traffic.
+This is a fine hotel in a quiet area on the seafront that has all the advantages of Copacabana without the footfall and traffic.
 It is without doubt the best value for money on the Rio seafront if you consider its location and quality of services.

-Altos de Santa Teresa (standard)
+Altos de Santa Teresa (Standard)

-Hotel Miramar by Windsor (superior)
+Hotel Miramar by Windsor (Superior)

-The Miramar hotel is a good location on the last part of the “Orla Carioca” on the Copacabana beach in the smarter quarter of Rio.
+The Miramar hotel is in a good location on the last part of the “Orla Carioca” on the Copacabana beach in the smarter quarter of Rio.
 It has classic mixed with contemporary styled rooms which are spacious and comfortable and decorated by a well known stylist.
 They will please even the most demanding visitors.

-You will find all the amenities of a top quality hotel and fine common areas too, with an infinity pool and roof bar.
+You will find all the amenities of a top quality hotel and fine common areas too, with an infinity pool and rooftop bar.
 A perfect hotel for those used to a certain level of service and who want comfort and style above all.